 For while we were still weak, at the right time Christ died for the ungodly.

-For one will scarcely die for a righteous person—though perhaps for a good person one would dare even to die— but God shows his love for us in that while we were still sinners, Christ died for us.
+for a good person one would dare even to die— but God shows his

 Next time you see the Cross, God doesn't want you to focus on the gruesome details of Jesus execution, what God wants you to see is a love that would go to any lengths for you.
 That's what this Icon represents.